How to successfully do fundraising to travel abroad during a Master’s, undergraduate or gap year activity!

 - After you return from your adventures, some foundations asks you to write a report or an article.
 Respectfully do so 🙂

-Links to existing funds (September 2020)
+Links to existing grants (September 2020)

-Global
+Global funds

 - Jana Robeyst Trust Fund http://www.janatrustfund.org/index_en.html

 Write a comment below if you have found an amazing database for small project grant applications, and I will add it to the list!
-From time to time, websites change, and the link does not work anymore.
-This sucks obviously, but you may just search for the foundation name or browse their website on the internet.

 Fondssøgning til rejser, speciale, bachelor og sabbatår